 However, the bread and butter of longevity planning are, in fact, annuities, which are insurance products.
 Don’t fear annuities when you retire!
 Just fear the complicated, expensive, advisor-sold annuities where you are not sure about the purpose of the money.
 We will discuss these annuities below.

 So, in summary, what is longevity planning?
 Using longevity risk and retirement planning, longevity planning involves organizing your assets to have money for the rest of your life!
 Even if you should live a long life.

 When Should You Consider Longevity Risk in Retirement Planning?

 If you have a family history of longevity, now is an excellent time to consider what you would do if you lived to be 100.
-Actually, the younger you are now, the earlier you should start to plan for longevity.
+The younger you are now, the earlier you should plan for longevity.
 Who knows what medical advances we might see in the following decades?

 Whenever you consider retirement, the time is right to consider longevity planning.
 Specifically, longevity planning is an essential aspect of every retirement plan.

-In addition, it is wise to mitigate every retirement-specific risk you can, including longevity!
+In addition, it is wise to mitigate every retirement-specific risk, including longevity!

 Longevity Risk Example

 This is the most important consideration: why do you need retirement planning for longevity risk?

 First, if you are liability matching (also called bucketing or time segmentation), it may be nice to plan to fund your retirement, say, before 85 and after 85.
 That is, you will assign your money different tasks: to fund your lifestyle before 85 and then after 85.